AnabellaHsiao/Codestructionzone/README.md

 ### Description of the web application

-Making a 3D platform for children to learn basic coding (Java) with fun games.
+Making a 3D platform for children to learn basic coding (JavaScript) with fun games.
 There would be single, or duo-player (versus and teamwork) options.

 ### What complexity points will this project contain